WebAssembly/design/Nondeterminism.md

    nondeterministic.
- * Except when otherwise specified, when an arithmetic operator with multiple floating point operand types and a floating point result type receives multiple NaN input values with differing bit patterns, it is nondeterminsitic which bit pattern is used as the basis for the result (as it is in IEEE 754-2008).
+ * Except when otherwise specified, when an arithmetic operator with multiple floating point operand types and a floating point result type receives multiple NaN input values with differing bit patterns, it is nondeterministic which bit pattern is used as the basis for the result (as it is in IEEE 754-2008).
  * Except when otherwise specified, when an arithmetic operator with a floating